Patu18122000/Patu18122000/README.md

 - 🌱 I’m currently learning **Advanced Java**

 - 👨‍💻 All of my projects are available at [portfolio](https://patu18122000.github.io/)
+- 👨‍💻 All of my projects are available at <a href="https://patu18122000.github.io/">Linkdin<a/>

-- 📝 Connect with me on <a href="https://www.linkedin.com/in/prathamesh-chavan-48871b167/">Linkdin<a/>
+- 📝 Connect with me on <a href="https://www.linkedin.com/in/prathamesh-chavan-48871b167/">Portfolio<a/>

 - 📫 How to reach me **patu.chavan2000@gmail.com**